clnhlzmn/blog/_drafts/2019-07-22-honeymoon.md

 This was the most interesting day for me.
 We had our usual breakfast at the apartment, took the tram to Vieux-Port, had second breakfast at a cute little cafe overlooking the port, and then boarded the Goelette Alliance.

 {% include image.html url="/assets/img/1024/2019-07-29-Kaitlin-Sailing.jpg" description="On the Goelette Alliance" %}

+The Alliance is an old fishing boat turned sail boat that goes out for tours of the Mediterranean coast near Marseille.
+We set out, motoring and not sailing, around 10:30 am and headed east.
+At about 1 pm we arrived at Calanque de Sugiton.
+The Alliance provided a tasty cold lunch and we took some time to swim.
+At this point in the trip the temperature had dropped a lot and the water was now too cool for me, but I did get in for at least a few seconds.

+{% include image.html url="/assets/img/1024/2019-07-29-Colin-and-Kaitlin-Sailing.jpg" description="On the Goelette Alliance" %}

+After the break we started heading back to Marseille.
+On the way we passed close to Château d'If, where part of the novel The Count of Monte Cristo was set.
+Later that night we failed a second time to eat at Bourdain's recommended Cafe de L'Abbaye (didn't serve dinner) so we got Italian instead.

+# Day 10

+Day 10 was mostly spent finding gifts for people back home.
+We got some cool prints from Le Typo du Panier and a few bottles of wine from Cassis.
+Finally we were able to get lunch at Cafe de L'Abbaye.
+That night we packed up for the trip back home.